 Conclusion

 Choosing the right agglomeration equipment manufacturer often means the difference between an efficient, reliable operation, and excessive downtime and repair work.
-In selecting a provider for a given application, consider factors such as manufacturer experience, testing and process development offerings, ongoing support, and more, to achieve the best result.
+In selecting a provider for a given application, consider factors such as manufacturer experience, testing and process development offerings, ongoing support, and more, to ensure the best result.

 FEECO International is the leading expert in non-pressure (tumble-growth/agitation) agglomeration (also known as wet granulation) systems and equipment, including disc pelletizers, agglomerators, pin mixers, and pugmill mixers.
 In business since 1951, our decades of experience, paired with our extensive testing and tolling capabilities, and parts and service support capabilities provide the most comprehensive and informed offerings on the market.
 For more information about our agglomeration equipment and services, contact us today!